VelvetSystems/Documentation/README.md

 [&#8595;](#codewars) [&#8593;](#information-for-velvet-systems-employees)

-#Task to do after you first join GitHub
+#Tasks to do after you first join GitHub

 ##Follow all these people